rasendubi/blog/posts/2014-10-26-7-things-you-should-know-about-make.md

 Make supports variables to ease writing makefiles.
 They are assigned with one of the following operators: `=`, `?=`, `:=`, `::=`, `+=`, `!=`.
 The difference between them is the following:

-* `=` assigns deferred value to variable.
-That means that value of variable will be computed every time variable is used.
-Be aware of that when assigning the result of shell command &mdash; shell command will be executed every time variable is read.
+* `=` assigns a deferred value to a variable.
+That means that value of the variable will be computed every time variable is used.
+Be aware of that when assigning the result of shell command---shell command will be executed every time variable is read.
 * `:=` and `::=` are essentially the same.
-Such assignment compute variable value once and just stores it.
+Such assignment computes variable value once and just stores it.
 Simple and powerful.
-This type of assigment should be your default choice.
+This type of assignment should be your default choice.
-* `?=` works as `:=` if variable was not defined, otherwise does nothing.
+* `?=` works as `:=` if the variable was not defined, otherwise does nothing.
 * `+=` is append operator.
 The right-hand side is considered immediate if the variable was previously set with `:=` or `::=`, and deferred otherwise.
 * `!=` is a shell assignment operator.
 The right-hand side is evaluated immediately and handed to the shell.
 The result is stored in the variable named on the left.

 ## Pattern rules

 If you have a lot of files that have the same rule, you can easily define a pattern rule that will be used for all matching targets.
 A pattern rule looks like an ordinary rule, except that its target contains the character '%'.
-The target is considered a pattern for matching file names; the '%' can match any nonempy substring.
+The target is considered a pattern for matching file names; the '%' can match any non-empty substring.

 In my blog directory I have the next Makefile: